home | what's new | other sitescontact | about

 Emperor Constantine, a venal peacock strutting on a gaudy stage of his own making, arrayed in fine jewels and costly garment, was not about to miss these meetings; indeed, he had paid for the microphone, footed the travel bill of the hundreds attending.
 Nicaea was chosen as conclave venue because it was near Constantine's summer residence, his mansion on the lake.

 Rubenstein made me laugh as he described the opening ceremonies.
-Not a man of the cloth, Constantine had observed proper protocol in requesting permission to attend.
+Not a man of the cloth, Constantine had observed a veneer of proper protocol in requesting permission to attend.
 A muffled murmur of dispirited group-assent was the response - as if they could deny the bejeweled man flanked by humorless Roman soldiers with broadswords.

 And this became the "pious and prayerful" atmosphere in which "infallible" doctrines of the Church were born.